High Performing Government

 HR conducts wage classification study of the Fire Department

-Number of staff who have participated in safety and professional development opportunities.
+Number of staff who have participated in internal safety and professional development opportunities.

 Create a mentorship program for new staff.